 ASSIST: to address drivers and barriers, to provide education and resources, in referring your patient to the appropriate provider, and in arranging a follow-up

 The complex and sensitive nature of obesity can make it difficult to discuss with patients.
-Taking an empathetic approach, and obtaining the patient’s permission and buy in throughout the conversation can be effective.2 Research has shown that when healthcare professionals employed such an approach, patients were more likely to implement lifestyle modifications for weight loss.
+Taking an empathetic approach, and obtaining the patient’s permission and buy in throughout the conversation can be effective.3 Research has shown that when healthcare professionals employed such an approach, patients were more likely to implement lifestyle modifications for weight loss.
 It is important to first ask patients for permission to begin the conversation about excess weight.

-A basis for individual behavioural goal setting
+A basis for individual behavioural goal setting2

 Main components and goals of a weight history discussion